algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 }
 ```

 This function takes the current node number `k`, recursively writes out all elements to the left of the middle of the search interval, writes out the current element we'd compare against, and then recursively writes out all the elements on the right.
-It seems a bit complicated, but to convince ourselves that it works, we only need three observations:
+It seems a bit complicated, but to convince yourself that it works, you only need three observations:

 - It writes exactly `n` elements as we enter the body of `if` for each `k` from `1` to `n` just once.
 - It writes out sequential elements from the original array as it increments the `i` pointer each time.
-- By the time we write the element at node `k`, we have already written all the elements to its left (exactly `i`).
+- By the time we write the element at node `k`, we will have already written all the elements to its left (exactly `i`).

 Despite being recursive, it is actually quite fast as all the memory reads are sequential, and the memory writes are only in $O(\log n)$ different memory blocks at a time.
+Maintaining the permutation is both logically and computationally harder to maintain though: adding an element to a sorted array only requires shifting a suffix of its elements one position to the right, while Eytzinger array practically needs to be rebuilt from scratch.

-Note that this traversal and the resulting permutation are not exactly equivalent to the "tree" of vanilla binary search: for example, the left child subtree may be larger than the right child subtree — and even more than just by one node — but it doesn't matter since both approaches result in the same logarithmic tree depth.
+Note that this traversal and the resulting permutation are not exactly equivalent to the "tree" of vanilla binary search: for example, the left child subtree may be larger than the right child subtree — up to twice as large — but it doesn't matter much since both approaches result in the same $\lceil \log_2 n \rceil$ tree depth.

 Also note that the Eytzinger array is one-indexed — this will be important for performance later.
 You can put in the zeroth element the value that you want to be returned in the case when the lower bound doesn't exist (similar to `a.end()` for `std::lower_bound`).